luigipacheco/AI-Automata/README.md

 The node editor window includes programming challenges and tutorials, providing guidance and tips for players who are new to programming or who are looking to improve their programming skills.

-## Getting Started

-1. Clone the repository.
-2. Install Godot Engine and open the project file.
-3. Run the game and start programming your units!

 ## Contributing

 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests to help improve the game.